 Another important aspect of USP-800-compliant facilities is that the air must be evacuated outside (no recirculation).
 In theory, it might look simple but depending on the location of the compounding facility within a building, this is sometimes very complex.
 For example, for pharmacies on the lower floor of a multiple story building, it can easily become a headache to find the optimal way to get the air outside on the roof.
 Hence, exterior exhaust is a tricky, and potentially costly and complicated, aspect of a USP-800 compliant compounding facility.

-The HD exhaust system must lead to a roof-mounted fan location discharging at a minimum of 10 feet above the roof level and 30 feet away from outdoor intakes.
+The HD exhaust system must lead to a roof-mounted fan location discharging at a minimum of 10 feet above the roof level and 30 feet away from fresh air intakes (standard distances – please check your local building code).
 Routing the hazardous exhaust throughout the existent facility sometimes includes passing HD ducts through rated fire and smoke walls.
 When a hazardous exhaust duct penetrates a rated area, the duct requires enclosures in a fire-resistant rated shaft.
 Constructing a rated-shaft enclosure around a duct can add significant cost to a project.
 Other regional and local regulations may apply.